menacit/practical_cryptography_course/21-asym_recap.md

 The two most common solutions are **RSA** and **elliptic-curve cryptography (ECC)**.

-RSA keys bigger than 2024 bits are usually considered safe.
+RSA keys bigger than 2048 bits are usually considered acceptable, but NIST recommends 3072.

-ECC is more resource efficient/easier to safely implement than RSA and is thereby replacing it.
+ECC is more resource efficient and easier to correctly/safely implement than RSA - thereby replacing it.

 ![bg right:30%](images/21-chip.jpg)